korintje/autobackup_win/README.md

 # autobackup_win
-Script and installer to periodically clone a directory to another directory with robocopy and task manager in MS Windows
+Script and installer to periodically backup a directory using robocopy and task manager under MS Windows

+# Available environment
+- Microsoft Windows newer than Win95.

+# Required dependencies
+None

 # Installation
 1. Download the repository and unzip.